vmware-samples/vcenter-event-broker-appliance/examples/knative/powercli/kn-pcli-template/README.md

 # Knative Function Template
 Delete this section before publishing your new function
-- Find all instances of #REPLACE-ME# and replace it with descriptive names for your function
+- Find all instances of `#REPLACE-FN-NAME#` and replace it with descriptive names for your function
 	- For example, if you are writing a function for a distributed virtual switch, you might name the function `kn-pcli-dvs`
 - Find all instances of FUNCTION_SECRET and function_secret, replacing it with descriptive names for your function.
 For example, if you are writing a function for a distributed virtual switch, you might use DVS_SECRET
 	- test/docker-test-env-variable